raspberrypilearning/3D-scene/en/step_5.md

 ---
 Think about layers as rows you can create to order your sprites from front to back and put them all in the right order.

-Once you know which sprites you would like to go on top, you can do this by having a sprite go to the front or back layer, and stepping into the right position through the layers.
+Once you know which sprites you would like to go on top, you can do this by having a sprite `go to front`{:class="block3looks"} or `go to back`{:class="block3looks"} layer, and stepping into the right position through the layers.

 --- /collapse ---